Sumyak-Jain/automation-scenario-s/README.md

 Scenario 6 - How should I allow the users to execute other commands normally whereas the forbidden commands should throw an error?

 Scenario 7 – How to monitor the Disk usage and alert if it is beyond the given threshold?

+Scenario 8 – How to move the deleted files/folders to the recycle bin?